Using F# in SQLCLR

 As you can see my class is extremely advanced (not); it has two methods:

-- The canonical Adder method (every SQLCLR dll has to have an Adder method, it’s the law – nah, I’m just kidding ), which takes two integers and returns an integer.
+Addermethod, it's the law - nah, I'm just kidding), which takes two integers and returns an integer.

 - A factorial method, which takes an integer and calculates the factorial from that.